The Pressure Immobilisation Technique (PIT) is a first aid treatment that disrupts the flow of lymph around the body.

-If the victim is bitten or stung on a limb, apply a broad pressure bandage over the bite site as soon as possible.
-Elasticated bandages (10-15cm wide) are preferred over crepe bandages.
-If neither is available, clothing or other material should be used.
-The bandage should be firm and tight - not too tight, but tight enough so you cannot easily slide a finger between the bandaging and the skin.
+If the casualty is bitten or stung on a limb, apply a broad pressure bandage over the bite site as soon as possible.
+It is recommended that you use elastic bandages (10-15cm wide) rather than crepe bandages to form your pressure immobilisation bandage.
+If neither of these are available, you can improvise with clothing or other material.
+The bandage should be firm and tight - not so tight as to cut off circulation, but tight enough that you cannot easily slide a finger between the bandage and the skin.

 To further restrict lymphatic flow and help immobilise the limb, apply a second pressure bandage.
 Commence at the fingers or toes (the distal end) of the bitten limb and extend upwards, and cover as much of the limb as possible.
 Also take care to mark the bite site with a pen or texta.